Metronome Advantages and Disadvantages

 Download your Free Test Drive of Bounce Metronome Pro Now (with free taster metronome yours to keep)!
-It's easy to use - just choose a preset rhythm and click on the dial to set the tempo - and has many special features to help with your metronome practise.
+It's easy to use - just choose a preset rhythm and click on the dial to set the tempo - and has many special features to help with your metronome practice.

 I also maintain a list of other software and on-line metronomes, which you can find here:

 I'm Robert Walker, the inventor and programmer for Bounce Metronome Pro.
 These Many Ways to Use a Metronome pages arise out of the research I did for the program, and feedback from users of the software.